Chart Color Schemes

 Haberfield - Summer Hill has shown very soft population growth performance across periods assessed by AreaSearch

-Based on AreaSearch's analysis, Haberfield - Summer Hill's population is around 14,007 as of Nov 2025.
-This reflects an increase of 487 people (3.6%) since the Census conducted in Apr 2021, which reported a population of 13,520 people.
-The change is inferred from the estimated resident population of 14,007 as of Jun 2024 and an additional 47 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,036 persons per square kilometer, placing Haberfield - Summer Hill in the top 10% of national locations assessed by AreaSearch.
-The area's 3.6% growth since census positions it within 2.8 percentage points of the SA4 region (6.4%), indicating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration.
+Haberfield-Summer Hill's population is 14,007 as of November 2025.
+This reflects a growth of 487 people since the 2021 Census, which recorded a population of 13,520.
+The increase is inferred from ABS estimates and validated new addresses.
+This results in a density ratio of 4,036 persons per square kilometer, placing Haberfield-Summer Hill among the top 10% of locations assessed by AreaSearch.
+Its growth rate of 3.6% since the Census is within 2.8 percentage points of its SA4 region's growth (6.4%).
+Overseas migration primarily drove this population increase.

-AreaSearch is adopting ABS/Geoscience Australia projections released in Dec 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in Feb 2022 with a base year of 2021 for areas not covered by the first data set.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate an overall population decline, with Haberfield - Summer Hill's population expected to shrink by 319 persons by Apr 2041.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, projected to expand by 368 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Future trends indicate an overall population decline of 319 persons by 2041.
+However, specific age cohorts like the 75-84 age group are projected to grow by 368 people during this period.

 Frequently Asked Questions - Population